-Sixty-seven percent of traditional IRA-owning households in mid-2022 said they have a strategy for managing income and assets in retirement.
+Sixty-eight percent of traditional IRA-owning households in mid-2023 said they have a strategy for managing income and assets in retirement (Figure 12).
 These households typically seek advice when building their retirement income and asset management strategy.
-Seventy-seven percent of traditional IRA-owning households with a strategy consulted a professional financial adviser when creating the strategy (Figure 14), with older households more likely to do so than younger households (see Figure A30).
-Twenty-three percent used a website to help create their retirement income and asset management strategy (Figure 14), with younger households more likely to do so than older households (see Figure A30).48 Twenty-four percent consulted with friends or family, and 18 percent consulted written materials (e.g., a book or article in a magazine or newspaper).
-Nine percent of households with a strategy used a financial software package to build their retirement income and asset management strategy.
+Seventy-eight percent of traditional IRA-owning households with a strategy consulted a professional financial adviser when creating the strategy, with older households more likely to do so than younger households (see Figure A32).
+Twenty-two percent used a website to help create their retirement income and asset management strategy (Figure 14), with younger households more likely to do so than older households (see Figure A32).48 Twenty percent consulted with friends or family, and 15 percent consulted written materials

+(e.g., a book or article in a magazine or newspaper).
+Seven percent of households with a strategy used a financial software package to build their retirement income and asset management strategy, with younger households more likely to do so than older households (see Figure A32).